Home Blog Sustainability

 Conventional blanket-application crop protection programs represent one of the largest environmental impact categories in commercial farming:

 Water contamination.
-Agricultural chemical runoff is the leading source of non-point-source water pollution in the United States.
-Herbicide and nutrient contamination of surface water and groundwater affects drinking water quality, aquatic ecosystems, and downstream communities.
+Agricultural input runoff is the leading source of non-point-source water pollution in the United States.
+Nutrient and product contamination of surface water and groundwater affects drinking water quality, aquatic ecosystems, and downstream communities.

 Soil health impacts.
-Repeated broad-spectrum herbicide applications affect soil microbial communities that are essential for nutrient cycling, organic matter decomposition, and soil structure maintenance.
+Repeated broad-spectrum input applications affect soil microbial communities that are essential for nutrient cycling, organic matter decomposition, and soil structure maintenance.
 Long-term soil health is foundational to sustainable productivity.

 Drone-based precision application technology addresses these environmental impacts through three mechanisms: